It Takes Birds to Make a Bird Dog

 This old gundog trainer saying was never more true when it comes to grouse and woodcock dogs.
 At Grouse Creek we develop flushing and pointing breeds to excel on these two amazing birds.
-The ability to handle ruffed grouse makes a dog that can handle most any other upland bird.

 The Grouse Creek Team